 Irrespective of nutritional status, individuals with CRC are likely to need to alter their diet throughout their treatment and recovery; examples include following a low fibre or ‘low residue’ diet to minimise the size and frequency of stools, and to prevent irritation of the bowel after surgery15, dietary modifications to manage mucositis in patients undergoing chemotherapy, or alterations to diet and fluid intake to manage stoma output.

-Up to 70% of patients with CRC are undernourished or at risk of undernutrition16 and require nutrition support intervention to optimise their energy, protein, and micronutrient intake.
+Up to 70% of patients with CRC are undernourished or at risk of undernutrition16 and require nutritional support to optimise their energy, protein, and micronutrient intake.
 This approach contradicts traditional healthy eating messages by promoting intake of high energy foods with less focus on diet quality, thus education is important to ensure patients understand why this approach is needed and when to transition to a diet to reduce the risk of recurrence post treatment.17 For those unable to meet their nutritional needs orally, complete or supplementary enteral nutrition or ‘tube feeding’ may be initiated.
 In cases where the gut is inaccessible or not functioning, parenteral nutrition or ‘intravenous feeding’ may be used.

 For patients who are post-treatment and not malnourished, the advice is to adopt a diet that observes the same cancer prevention guidelines as the general population,17 whilst managing any on-going issues with bowel function, and achieving a healthy weight.
 Patients who have had a significant length of bowel resected and/or a permanent stoma may have the added complexity of chronic malabsorption of micronutrients and fluids.

 This complex interplay of nutrition-related symptoms and dietary alterations may be burdensome for patients with CRC.
 Previous research has shown that patients with CRC have unmet needs related to diet and nutrition-related symptoms.
 A survey of 3,300 CRC survivors found that over 20% would like more advice on diet and lifestyle18 whilst a qualitative cancer survivorship study of multiple cancer types, including CRC, found that dietary advice was not provided by health professionals, even when requested19.
-Screening for malnutrition in cancer patients can be infrequent and often not actioned upon, suggesting that there is a widespread lack of appreciation of nutrition as an essential component of supportive care.14
+Screening for malnutrition in cancer patients can be infrequent and is often not acted upon, suggesting that there is a widespread lack of appreciation of nutrition as an essential component of supportive care.14

 The existing evidence suggests nutrition is an area of CRC care that requires more attention.
 The aim of this study was to expand on existing work by identifying the nutritional symptoms and concerns of patients with CRC enrolled in a cohort study collecting information using patient-reported outcomes (Study 1), and to explore the provision of dietetic resource in CRC care across the UK (Study 2).